 - Place protection or spiritual symbols around the front door to make yourself feel safe and secure.
 If that’s not your thing, security cameras work well as an additional security measure.
 Remember, the ancient, common-sense adage “Pray for protection, AND lock your bike.”

-- Surround yourself with photos of friends and family.
-Social networks make us feel safe and boost oxytocin levels.
+- Make your home positive by hanging up positive imagery.
+Surround yourself with photos of friends and family as well as pictures of well-loved places and things you care about.
+Social networks make us feel safe, resilient and boost oxytocin levels.
 Also, seeing the photos of family and friends, stimulate the vagus nerve.
+If the current virus shows us anything, it’s that we’re all connected (as Charles Dickens wrote in his book Bleak House) and we’re co-creating life around us.

 - Get a ‘sweet home’ sign as a representation of your good relationship with your home.

 - Be creative and playful.
-“Logic will get you from A to B. Imagination will take you everywhere.” said Albert Einstein.
+Add joy – learn how to enhance joy in your home and workplace.
+“We do not stop playing because we grow old, we grow old because we stop playing.” reminds us, George Bernard Shaw.
+Also, “Logic will get you from A to B. Imagination will take you everywhere.” said Albert Einstein.
 Einstein also understood yin and yang principle of change when he said, “In the middle of every difficulty lies opportunity.”
+Friedrich Fröbel, the 19-century German educator and pioneer of the kindergarten said, “play is the highest expression of human development in childhood.”

 “Play is the antidote for uncertainty.”